tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 How would *you* do it?

 ## The Go team solution
 So, how is Go team approaching this problem?
 A typical Go release in the past three years may contain from 1.6k to 2.3k commits.
-How do you keep track of what was important, what someone reading the release notes would like to know?

 ```
+from -> to   commits
 1.15 -> 1.16 1695
 1.14 -> 1.15 1651
 1.13 -> 1.14 1754